 expected to exercise good judgment and to inform the Incident Response Coordinator/Team or Human Resources

 Department if any employee, claimant, customer or vendor exhibits behaviour which could lead to a potentially dangerous

 situation.
 Such behaviour includes, but is not limited to, the following:

 Discussing dangerous weapons and/or bringing such weapons into the workplace.

 Displaying overt signs or extreme stress, resentment, hostility, or anger.

 Exhibiting sudden or significant deterioration of performance.

-Displaying irrational or inappropriate behavior.
+Displaying irrational or inappropriate behaviour.